sb2cl/heparosan/README.md

 ### /optimization

-**Files to use MEIGO optimization algorithm**

-* The file `optmize_with_MEIGO.m` is used to call the optimization algorithm used [MEIGO](https://github.com/gingproc-IIM-CSIC/MEIGO64).
-Check the `EXAMPLES` folder within the repository for more info on how to use it.
-In this case, the file `optimize_with_MEIGO.m` includes all the parameters necessary for the execution with our cost function `CostFunction_HEP.m`.
-* File `CostFunction_HEP.m` contains the implementation of the cost function for our multiobjective optimization problem.

 **ODE Model**

 The file `model_hep6p.m` contains the ODE model definition.
 The parameters of the model are implemented in the function `parameters.m`.

+**Files to use MEIGO optimization algorithm**

+* File `CostFunction_HEP.m` contains the implementation of the cost function for our multiobjective optimization problem.
+* The file `optimize_with_MEIGO.m` is used to call the optimization algorithm used [MEIGO](https://github.com/gingproc-IIM-CSIC/MEIGO64).
+Check the `EXAMPLES` folder within the MEIGO repository for more info on how to use it.
+In this case, the file `optimize_with_MEIGO.m` includes all the parameters necessary for the execution with our cost function `CostFunction_HEP.m`.

 ### /robustness

+Scripts for the robustness analysis.
-Scripts necessary to obtain the plots of the manuscript.
-Run `Simulation_and_plot_perturbation.m` to get the different plots used in the manuscript to illustrate the results.
+* `Simulation_and_plot_perturbation.m` script is used to get the different plots for the manuscript to illustrate the results.
+* `Optimal_Values_Calculation.mlx` script calculates the uncertainties of the optimum values using the gaussian process.
+* `distributuions_optim.mlx` and `distributuions_random.mlx` scripts calculate the optimum and random distributions using values of PDI and Mw for the two sets of data: optimal values from the optimization and random values.
+* `level_diagram_plot.m` plot the PDI data against MW, and the precursors concentraitons for Figure 4 of the manuscript.
+* `results_cL1_10_cL2_10_cU1_20_cU2_20_date_20240331_154057.mat` has the optimization results in Matlab format.
+* `tablaOutput.mat` compiles the results in a table format.
 ### /fba

+We include all the code used to develop the flux balance analysis in different files:

+* The original metabolic SBML model **iDK1463**, written as a MATLAB object `nissle_core.mat`.
+* The new metabolic SBML model including the heparosan biosynthesis pathway (metabolites, enzymes, and reactions), written as matlab object `nissle_core_heparosan.mat`.
+* The COBRA file `FBA_heparosan.mlx` (Matlab LiveScript) to add the heparosan biochemical reactions, and to perform the FBA.